 - Focus on your exchanges.
 Security is the most important factor in choosing a data exchange system, but accuracy, efficiency, and use of open standards are also critical.
 No matter what system another agency is using or how they’re collecting, storing, and naming their data, you should be able to send and receive information flawlessly without human intervention or translation.

 - Value the visuals.
-Don’t underestimate the importance of being able to visually represent your data.
-The decision-makers on your team need to be able to see several different pieces of information at once, and they need to be able to quickly digest what they’re seeing.
+Don’t underestimate the importance of being able to represent your data visually.
+The decision-makers on your team need to be able to see several different pieces of information at once, and they need to be able to digest what they’re seeing quickly.
 Visually efficient dashboards and data that are intentionally organized to be easily consumable can help reduce errors and highlight problem areas in your data.

 - Build relationships.
-Trust is an essential part of effective data-sharing, especially among agencies in your jurisdiction.
-Collaborating to create standards or forming a criminal justice coordinating council (CJCC) in your jurisdiction can help build the trust you need to freely share critical data.
+Trust is essential to effective data-sharing, especially among agencies in your jurisdiction.
+Collaborating to create standards or forming a criminal justice coordinating council (CJCC) in your jurisdiction can help build the trust you need to share critical data freely.

 None of these are easy fixes, and none of them will instantly solve your data woes.
 But, using the right technology solutions in the short term and working on your community engagement and data culture in the long term can start to move your agency in the right direction.